Tan Jee Say

-Tan Jee Say (陈如斯 (Chén Rúsī); born 12 February 1954) is a Singaporean politician and former civil servant who stood for the 2011 presidential election.
-He also founded the defunct political party, Singaporeans First.
+Tan Jee Say (陈如斯 (Chén Rúsī); born 12 February 1954) is a Singaporean politician and former civil servant.

+He stood in a four-cornered fight for the 2011 presidential election.
+He was unsuccessful in his bid, losing with 25.04% of the votes to Tony Tan.

+He founded the defunct political party, Singaporeans First which was disbanded prior to the 2020 general election.

 Education

 Tan graduated from University College, Oxford with a Bachelor of Arts degree in philosophy, politics and economics (PPE) under the Government Overseas Merit Scholarship.

 Career

 Tan had worked in the Civil Service for 11 years, including six years in the Ministry of Trade and Industry (MTI) from 1979 to 1985, before leaving as Deputy Director for Economic and Manpower Planning.
 During that period, he served as the secretary to Albert Winsemius, the government's economic adviser, concurrently.
 He went on to serve as the principal private secretary to Deputy Prime Minister Goh Chok Tong from 1985 to 1990.

 Tan left the Civil Service in 1990 and entered the finance industry, where he has worked for more than a decade.
 Tan became Director of Corporate Finance at Deutsche Morgan Grenfell in 1990.
 He subsequently became Head of Peregrine Capital Singapore in 1994.
 He was the regional managing director for AIB Govett, an asset management company, from 1997 to 2001.
 Tan was subsequently appointed as Regional Director for ACCA in the Asia-Pacific region in 2006.